Digital1O1/Onboard_VS_Streaming_RPI/ProjectNotes.md

 # Current goals with streaming project
 - [ ] Determine latency with both UDP and TCP/IP when using GStreamer
+- [ ] Learn how to use TMUX in GStreamer

 - [x] Figure out pipeline to send YUV420 frames over from RPI to laptop
-  - [ ]  Record video UP to 5 mins for now on laptop
+  - [x]  Record video UP to 5 mins for now on laptop (Done with Picamera2)
 - [ ] 'Split' the composite video into different channels on laptop

 # Feedback from manuscript